 The Ninja doesn’t like to talk much, but she’s more than prepared to end lives.
-She will use Shippujinrai to attack first during the turn, likely causing K.O. to your weakest party members.
-Often, she will Default to build up BP and then dish out two lots of Shippujinrai to really dish out the damage when you don’t want it most.
+She will use Shippujinrai to attack first during the turn, likely causing a K.O. to your weakest party members.
+Often, she will Default to build up BP and then dish out two lots of Shippujinrai to really cause damage when you don’t want it most.

 If any ally reaches critical HP, you may wish to Default with them and not bother healing them, as Kikyo’s Shippujinrai will likely take them out before you can heal them.
 When the ally inevitably dies, resurrect them with your spare BP and continue the good fight.

 Kikyo’s other trick is Utsusemi , which evades a single physical attack with 100% rate; when she uses this, use a normal attack to get rid of it.
 However, each time Kikyo evades an attack, she will counter with Transience, so expect to take damage.

 Kikyo only uses physical attacks, so high defense and defense buffs are good to have.
 For offense, stick with abilities that do damage (like the Pirate’s Double Damage and Valkyrie’s Judgement) to minimize misses (and thus counter attacks) or, better, magic to bypass Utsusemi.